xjtu-enre/ENRE-cpp/docs/relation/Friend.md

 ## Relation: Friend

-Descriptions: The friend declaration appears in a class body and grants a function or another class access to private and protected members of the class where the friend declaration appears.
+Descriptions: The `Friend Relation` declaration appears in a class body and grants a function or another class access to private and protected members of the class where the friend declaration appears.

 ### Supported Patterns
 ```yaml